Sam152/mink-page-objects/README.md

 field list is inspired by [nightwatch.js](https://nightwatchjs.org/guide#working-with-page-objects).

-By implementing page objects, you can create tests that are easier to read and maintain.
+By implementing page objects:

+  * You create tests that are easier to read and maintain.
+  * You reduce coupling between test cases and markup.
+  * You encourage thorough testing by making the whole process easier.

+Further reading on the benefits of page objects can be found on [Martin Fowler's blog post](https://martinfowler.com/bliki/PageObject.html) on the subject.

 Here is an example of a page object you might define with this library for a login page: